-(a) The courtesy runner must be a player who is currently not in the lineup.
+(a) The courtesy runner must be a player who is currently not in the lineup and is mandatory for the catcher after two outs.

-EXCEPTION: When a team competes with nine (9) players or less, the player who made the last out can be inserted as the courtesy runner for the catcher.
+EXCEPTION (1): When a team competes with nine (9) players or less, the player who made the last out must be inserted as the courtesy runner.